 Such contemplation cannot be held in isolation from the critical situation that humankind, and the world of nature, is currently facing.
 Chisholme’s very purpose is the provision of an education ‘that all life is interdependent, as seen in the ecological, economic, cultural and spiritual spheres’ (Memorandum and Articles of the Chisholme Institute).
 This knowledge is like a light in darkness.

 To explore these interdependencies, and to see the present situation clearly, entails working together.
 Hence this invitation is extended to you now, to come and join in the work of enquiry.

-It is envisaged that this enquiry be initial spadework, preparing the ground for an event at Chisholme, around 1-3 September.
-What form this will take is to be discovered, and perhaps this will emerge more clearly out of the enquiry.
+It is envisaged that this enquiry be initial spadework, preparing the ground for an event at Chisholme, around 2-4 September.

 Sun 17th December 2023 22:30

 Sat 2nd March 2024